-Mismatched tires good?
-Absolutely NOT; drive smoother, safer, and get more out of your tires with a fully-matching set!
+Is it bad to have mismatched tires?
+Yes; drive smoother, safer, and get more out of your tires with a fully-matching set!

 We’re all looking for a better, more efficient way to drive.
 For greater control and stability on the road, you must have matching tires on your vehicle.
 This means all your tires need to be the same size, tread type, and design.
 The only exception is the rare vehicle with ‘staggered fitment’, where the front and rear axles need different sized tires.

 Here are a few examples of how your car tires could be mismatched: